whymin/HOB/README.md

 <img src="image.png" width="633" >

-Predictions can also be made directly on our online server at http://protein.org.cn/hob
+<p align="center">Predictions can also be made directly on our online server at http://protein.org.cn/hob</p>

 ## Conda environment